dsforza96/yocto-hair/README.md

 ![](images/hair_curls_1280_4096.png)

 ## Geometry
-We decided to test our implementation using hair models from [Benedikt Bitterli Rendering Resources](https://benedikt-bitterli.me/resources).
+We tested our implementation using hair models from Benedikt Bitterli's [Rendering Resources](https://benedikt-bitterli.me/resources).
 We converted *.pbrt* scenes into Yocto/GL *.json* scene format.
 Because Yocto/GL does not support Bézier curves, we approximated them with straight lines.
 We used two and four lines for each Bézier curve to render straight and curly hairs, respectively.
 We also stored curves tangents and linear interpolated widths for each vertex.
 To optimize rendering performances, we joined all the lines belonging to the same model into one only *.ply* shape.

 All converted models can be downloaded [here](https://drive.google.com/drive/folders/1dxACwl7tILq09_3m-KPaIRDEbdolVmo2?usp=sharing).